adap/flower/doc/source/how-to-use-driver-api.rst

 Use Driver API
 ==============

 This guide explains how you can use Flower framework's |driverapi_link|_ API to customize the :code:`ServerApp` for *any* server workloads in your federated learning system.
-The Driver APIs are a specific set of server-side APIs that provide a robust way to communicate with client nodes in a Flower federated learning system.
+The Driver APIs are a specific set of server-side APIs that provide a robust way to communicate with a :code:`SuperNode` in a Flower federated learning system.
 They include methods to:

 * `Select nodes`_
 * `Push messages to nodes`_